← Chapter 10· | Turning Signs (Contents) | References | blog |

 To the degree that a theory is well integrated into the guidance system, that theory will be difficult to test separately.
 Moreover, if the subject we are studying is self-organizing, even defining the parts or processes involved in it (so that we can frame hypotheses about relations between them) can be misleading.
 ‘Holistic aspects that resist formulation in precise terms characterize many organized systems’ (Collier 2003, 104).

 A habit is an attractor in the state space of the guidance system which governs behavior.
 Becoming familiar with a type of situation makes it simpler to inhabit when it occurs, making fewer demands on our energy and attention.
-But in order to respond intelligently to changing conditions, you need to change habits from time to time.
+But in order to respond intelligently to changing conditions, we need to change habits from time to time.
 Everyone ‘exercises more or less control over himself by means of modifying his own habits’ (Peirce, EP2:413).
-Modifying a habit will only simplify your life if the modified habit is better adapted to the habits or implicit “laws” of the natural or cultural systems within which you are living.
+In order to simplify life, the modified habit must be better adapted to co-operation with the habits or implicit “laws” of the natural or cultural systems within which we live.

-Science, our collective effort to discover the “laws of nature,” presumably evolved as a way of simplifying our situation, grounded in ‘an intelligence capable of learning by experience’ (Peirce, CP 2.227).
-This intelligence was not artificial but animate, to use Jeremy Lent's term.
+Science, our collective effort to discover the “laws of nature,” presumably evolved as a way of simplifying our grasp of common situations, grounded in ‘an intelligence capable of learning by experience’ (Peirce, CP 2.227).
+This intelligence is not artificial but animate, to use Jeremy Lent's term.
 Reflecting on our direct interaction with the natural world could make it more predictable, so that we could adapt to it more easily.
-As it evolved and expressed itself symbolically, this collective intelligence also enabled humans to control some situations by adapting their environments to their own purposes.
+As it evolved and expressed its learning symbolically, this collective intelligence also enabled humans to control some situations by adapting their environments to their own purposes.
 As long as the human purposes were compatible with those of other inhabitants of those ecosystems, this could be a mutually beneficial or synergetic arrangement.
-But as humans acquired the power to surround themselves with artificial environments that suited their own purposes, they became ever more conscious of those purposes and less concerned with those intrinsic to healthy ecosystems.
+But as humans acquired the power to surround themselves with artificial environments that suited their own purposes, they began to expand their collective power over more-than-human ecosystems.
+Their cultural systems (or at least some of them) became ever-greater consumers of the energies provided by the sun and earth.

-As human settlements grew larger and more complex, the infrastructures they inhabited became increasingly artificial.
+As human settlements grew larger and more complex (starting around 10,000 years ago), the infrastructures they inhabited became increasingly artificial.
 The progress of civilization led to a regress of ecological sensibilities among humans, while also enabling some humans to acquire wealth and power over others.
-Concentrations of power made a cultural habit of domination over nature itself, exploiting the labor of the less powerful to extract “resources” from the natural world without regard for the ecological consequences.
-Eventually the natural economy of energy transformations was superseded, for human conscious purposes, by an economy based on money, a wholly artificial “substance” (as we will see below).
-The drive to dominate nature became explosive with the Industrial Revolution and the exploitation of a highly concentrated energy source in the form of fossil fuels.
+Concentrations of power reinforced a cultural habit of domination over nature itself, exploiting the labor of the less powerful to extract “resources” from the natural world without regard for the ecological consequences.
+For the culture that developed in this way, the natural economy of energy transformations was superseded in human awareness by an economy based on money, a wholly artificial “substance” (as we will see below).
+The cultural drive to dominate nature led directly to colonial domination of other cultures, and the drive to expansion became explosive with the Industrial Revolution and the exploitation of a highly concentrated energy source in the form of fossil fuels.

-As modern sciences developed, ecology was relegated to one specialized field among many, instead of the deep and respectful knowledge of ecosystems that prevailed among those living in less artificial environments.
+As modern sciences developed in the 20th century, ecology was relegated to one specialized field among many, instead of the deeply integrated knowledge of ecosystems that prevailed among those living in less artificial environments.
 In those cultures, what we now call “ecology” was a matter of practical simplicity, a common-sense means of optimizing relations between human and more-than-human nature.
 In contrast, the humans dominating modern corporate and political systems have become increasingly arrogant and wilfully ignorant about the living biosphere.
-By the 21st Century, the Anthropocene had become an ecological nightmare.
+By the 21st century, the Anthropocene had become an ecological nightmare.

 Modern science has been builded after the model of Galileo, who founded it on il lume naturale [the light of nature].
 That truly inspired prophet had said that, of two hypotheses, the simpler is to be preferred; but I was formerly one of those who, in our dull self-conceit fancying ourselves more sly than he, twisted the maxim to mean the logically simpler, the one that adds the least to what has been observed … It was not until long experience forced me to realize that subsequent discoveries were every time showing I had been wrong,— while those who understood the maxim as Galileo had done, early unlocked the secret,— that the scales fell from my eyes and my mind awoke to the broad and flaming daylight that it is the simpler hypothesis in the sense of the more facile and natural, the one that instinct suggests, that must be preferred; for the reason that unless man have a natural bent in accordance with nature's, he has no chance of understanding nature, at all. … I do not mean that logical simplicity is a consideration of no value at all, but only that its value is badly secondary to that of simplicity in the other sense.As a logician, Peirce was well acquainted with the logic which strives to reduce the laws of nature to the simplest possible formula.
 But as a working scientist, he learned that ‘every advance of science that further opens the truth to our view discloses a world of unexpected complications’ (EP2:444).
 Logical simplicity may turn out to be an illusion, while the simplicity of the easy, ‘natural’ hypothesis is more conducive to the long-term learning process.
 Because our instincts have evolved along with us, we relate most easily to the level of complexity which we ourselves embody.
 For instance, being animals, we are naturally interested in animals; asked to see an inkblot ‘as’ something specific, we are more likely to see animals than inanimate objects (Bartlett 1932, 37).
 Having been tested and refined by natural selection itself, the eye of our instinct tends to be better at seeing the real patterns in nature than the eye of logical analysis.
 But then instinct also urges us to enlist the aid of reasoning in the quest for truth, and at that point critical logic becomes indispensable.— EP2:444

-The case of Galileo also illustrates the difference between a hypothesis that seems natural to a scientist and an idea that seems natural to those who rely on the conventional wisdom of their time (such as the belief that all the heavenly bodies revolve around the earth).
+The case of Galileo also illustrates the difference between a hypothesis that seems natural to a scientist and an idea that seems natural to those who rely on the conventional wisdom of their culture (such as the belief that all the heavenly bodies revolve around the earth).
 Was it simple to see that night and day take turns because the earth turns?
 To see that the tilt of the earth's axis gives us the seasons as we orbit the sun?
 Modeling the solar system by placing the sun at the centre certainly made it simpler to explain the observed motions of the planets; the heliocentric model turned out to be a powerful attractor in theoretical space.
-But it took a mental leap to approach it from the more habitual attractor of taking one's own point of view as the centre of the universe.
+But it takes a mental leap (or a revelation) to overrule the habit of taking one's own point of view as the centre of the universe.

 Conceptual or theoretical simplicity tends to involve reducing a system or process to its simplest parts or elements, those which are not themselves composed of parts.
 In chemistry, for instance, the elements can combine to form compounds but are not themselves compounds: they can't be resolved into smaller parts by chemical means.
 But the elements in chemistry are not the same as the elements of physics, or biology, or psychology – or phaneroscopy, which studies the ‘elements of the phaneron’ (introduced in Chapter 5).